tholonia/iching_cli/book/v2/markdown/hexagram_32.md

 **Negotiation**: The hexagram represents negotiation between decisive action (Thunder) and gentle persistence (Wind).
 This interaction produces sustainable progress through balanced movement.
 The lines show progressive stages of maintaining enduring momentum. **Limitation**: Thunder above Wind shows how directed energy creates sustainable patterns.
 Like a weather system that maintains itself through natural cycles, limitations create the structure for enduring processes. **Contribution**: This configuration contributes understanding of how systems maintain sustainable momentum.
 It demonstrates how awareness can guide the development of self-reinforcing cycles that support long-term evolution.

 #### ***Tholon 15 of 32: "Growth Cycle"***
-#### The *stable* path is creates "Duration" (32 <sub>*14*</sub>) and "Increase" (42 <sub>*49*</sub>).
+#### This hexagram is within the *stable* path of "Growth Cycle" formed by "Duration" (32䷟<sub>*14*</sub>) and "Increase" (42䷩<sub>*49*</sub>).
 The pair-path of Duration and Increase represents the cyclical nature of growth and sustainability.
 Duration embodies steadfastness and the maintenance of what has been established, while Increase signifies expansion and the fruitful addition to what exists.
 Together, they illustrate a dynamic equilibrium between sustaining what is and fostering new growth.